I sat down at the kitchen table in Doug Weaver’s home to interview him about his induction into the Low Country Golf Hall of Fame.

 Weaver jutted a palm at the air and said, “Life is typically push, push, push…and golf is ‘low heart rate.’
 It’s about learning to relax and trust the process.”

-If the ex-PGA Tour golfer-turned-coach ever had any doubt about his calling, all he has to do is flip through his binder and re-read the hundreds of letters, comments and even poems he’s received from satisfied golf students.
-Recently, his colleagues voted Weaver the No. 2 instructor in South Carolina in Golf Digest magazine, and he was also named Hilton Head Island PGA chapter’s “Teacher of the Year.”
+The ex-PGA Tour/Golf Whisperer golfer-turned-coach shouldn’t ever have any doubt about his calling.
+All he has to do is flip through his binder and re-read the hundreds of letters, comments and even poems he’s received from satisfied golf students.
+Recently, his colleagues voted Weaver the No. 2 instructor in South Carolina in Golf Digest magazine.
+He was also named Hilton Head Island PGA chapter’s “Teacher of the Year.”

 Ranked the #2 Instructor in South Carolina by Golf Digest and a former PGA Touring Pro, Doug Weaver is the Director of Instruction at the Palmetto Dunes Golf Academy and leads “Where Does the Power Come From?” a complimentary golf clinic and exhibition on Mondays at 4 p.m.
-For details and reservations for golf clinics, classes, lessons and on-course instruction, call (843) 785-1138, (800) 827-3006 or visit palmettodunes.com.
+For details and reservations for golf clinics, classes, lessons and on-course instruction, call 888-322-9091 or visit www.palmettodunes.com.